 To address this, ERCOT will include the impact of increase in over-forecast error from the expected growth in wind and solar generation installed capacity into the future Non-Spin requirement.
 The net wind impact is calculated by a multiplication of the projected wind capacity growth between the same month of current year and the next year, and incremental MW adjustment to Non-Spin value per 1000 MW of incremental wind generation capacity.
 The incremental MW wind adjustment to the Non-Spin value per 1000 MW increase in wind installed capacity is calculated as the change in 50th percentile of the historical wind over-forecast error for 4-hour blocks of each month in the past 5 years, which is then normalized to per 1000 MW of installed wind capacity.
 The net solar impact is calculated by a multiplication of the projected solar capacity growth between the same month of current year and the next year, and incremental MW adjustment to Non-Spin value per 1000 MW of incremental solar generation capacity.
 The incremental MW solar adjustment to the Non-Spin value per 1000 MW increase in solar installed capacity is calculated as the change in 50th percentile of the historical solar over-forecast error for 4-hour blocks of each month in the past 3 years, which is then normalized to per 1000 MW of installed solar capacity.
 The tables below reflects the additional Non-Spin adjustments per 1000 MW of installed wind and solar capacity.

-ERCOT will purchase Non-Spin such that the combination of Non-Spin and Reg-Up Services cover the uncertainties of net load forecast errors depending on the net load ramp risk.
+To account for increased capacity needs due to unplanned generation Outages that occur during an Operating Day, ERCOT will include an incremental adjustment in the Non-Spin requirements that accounts for intra-day Forced Outages of thermal Resources.
+This Forced Outage adjustment is calculated as the 75th percentile of the historical intra-day Forced Outages (accumulated since midnight) for six-hour blocks of each month in the past three years.
+The table below reflects additional Non-Spin adjustments to account for intra-day Forced Outages of thermal Resources.
+ERCOT will purchase Non-Spin such that the combination of Non-Spin and Reg-Up Services cover the uncertainties of net load forecast errors depending on the net load ramp risk and intra-day Forced Outages.